Lots of visitors made it to the show, but could it have been even busier?

 Think about that…. most trade exhibitions would be well on the way to doubling their attendances if the majority of those “no-shows” followed through on their initial registration.

 It’s a problem but it’s also an opportunity (and a challenge) for organisers and exhibitors.

 This 50/50 statistic, pre-registrations vs. actual attendance, is in part caused by the time pressures that many of us feel and live with daily.

 It’s why email open rates are so much lower than they used to be.
-Why it’s so hard to get appointments with buyers – everyone’s time is in great demand.
+Why it’s so hard to get appointments with buyers – everyone’s time is in high demand.

 In the not too distant past, conversion rates of people who registered and attended trade shows were much more likely to be around 80%.

 When you want to increase the number of visitors to your stand do this